RavanH/highlight-search-terms/readme.txt

 Date 2012-10-11
 Dev time: 6h

-* Search terms wrapped in double qoutes now considered as single term
+* Search terms wrapped in double quotes now considered as single term
 * Caching compatible
 * Second click highlighting: not only on the search results page but also inside any of the found pages
 * Speed improvement